mannubaveja007/Auralis/CODE_OF_CONDUCT.md

 We are serious about our community standards.
 The project maintainers will investigate any violations of this Code of Conduct promptly and fairly.

 * **Reporting Concerns:** If you experience or observe behavior that violates these guidelines, please notify a **Project Admin or WOCS Mentor** (if applicable) or contact the maintainers directly via email.
-Please send detailed reports to @mannubaveja007 **[MAINTAINER_EMAIL_ADDRESS]**.
+Please send detailed reports to **[INSERT CONFIDENTIAL CONTACT EMAIL]**.
 All concerns will be handled with seriousness, respect, and confidentiality.
 * **Maintainer Responsibility:** Project maintainers are responsible for clarifying standards and taking appropriate corrective action.
 Maintainers are obligated to respect the privacy and security of the reporter.
 * **Consequences of Violations:** We reserve the right to take appropriate action, which may include:
     * **Reminder** of the guidelines